Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

-Regarding bias, it is clear that exclusion strategies bias towards compliant designs since stiff designs are a priori excluded.
-Frequency shift strategies bias towards high-frequency solutions adapted for the target frequency and relaxation strategies only show a bias away from the undesired mass-driven designs.
+Regarding bias, exclusion strategies favor compliant designs since stiff designs are a priori excluded.
+Frequency shift strategies bias toward high-frequency solutions tuned to the target frequency, while relaxation strategies only show a desirable bias away from the low-performing designs.\\

-Finally, regarding computation cost, exclusion and relaxation strategies do not significantly increase the computation time.
-On the other hand, frequency shift techniques can double or even triple the number of optimization iterations.
-Careful convergence and continuation management is proposed to mitigate this disadvantage.
+Finally, regarding computation cost, exclusion and relaxation strategies add little overhead, but frequency shifting can double or triple the number of iterations.\ Careful convergence and continuation management is needed to mitigate this.